ropensci-archive/tic.package/README.md

 - [`appveyor.yml`](appveyor.yml): This file translates between CI stages of AppVeyor and _tic_ stages.
 - [`.Rbuildignore`](.Rbuildignore): The files listed above are not part of a built R package and must be excluded.

 ## Set up an operational fork of this repository

 If you want to experiment with _travis_ and _tic_ in this repo, you can fork it.
+Note that even though this is the short way, the created repo will always appear as a fork of this repository.
+If you want to avoid that, [create the package from scratch](#create-a-package-from-scratch).

 1. Use `usethis::create_from_github()` to automatically create a fork of this repo.
     If you use RStudio, a new RStudio project will open.
     You may need to set up your SSH credentials first.
 See [this guide](http://happygitwithr.com/ssh-keys.html) if you're having problems.
     (It's definitely worth getting this function running as it saves you so much time in the future!)
     Alternatively, fork this repo on Github and then create a new R Project within RStudio (File -> New Project -> Version Control -> Github).
-1. Run `travis::use_tic()` to set up all requirements needed for the CI integration of your package.
+1. Run `use_tic()` to set up all requirements needed for the CI integration of your package.

 ## Create a package from scratch

 This is the detailed way going step by step from the bottom up.
 Looking here can be useful if you already have an R package and just want to add some functionality to it, e.g. using _roxygen2_ with Markdown (item 3) or enabling CI for your package (item 6).

 1. Use `usethis::create_package("<path-to-package-dir>")`.
     Here is an example with a package called `tic.package` stored within the `~/git/` directory:

     ```r
     usethis::create_package("~/git/tic.package")
     ✔ Changing active project to '/home/<username>/git/tic.package'